dag/relvlast/docs/index.rst

 .. sidebar:: Genshi

-  Genshi templates are markup streams which means that we don't have to worry about escaping markup and don't need to bother with ensuring well-formed output.
+  :term:`Genshi` templates are markup streams which means that we don't have to worry about escaping markup and don't need to bother with ensuring well-formed output.
 It also means we can change the serialization and doctype on the fly, extract messages for translation directly from the markup and that we can apply filters and transformations on the stream before it renders.
 This comes at the cost of speed but for most uses it is fast enough.

 We also need to write the :file:`index.html` template.
 We'll use :term:`Genshi` with the :term:`Compact XML` dialect: